djpasseyjr/Shrike.jl/README.md

 approx_nn = ann(shi, q, k; vote_cutoff=2)
 ```

 1. The `vote_cutoff` parameter signifies how many "votes" a point needs in order to be included in a linear search.
-Each tree "votes" for the points a leaf node, so if there aren't many point in the leaves and there aren't many trees, the odds of a point receiving more than one vote is low.
 Increasing `vote_cutoff` speeds up the algorithm but may reduce accuracy.
-When `depth` is large and `ntrees` is less than 5, it is reccomended to set `vote_cutoff = 1`.
+Each tree "votes" for all points in relevant leaf nodes.
+If there aren't many points in the leaves, and there aren't many trees, the odds of a point receiving more than one vote is low.
+Thus, when `depth` is large and `ntrees` is less than 5, it is reccomended to set `vote_cutoff = 1`.

 ## KNN-Graphs